BARRIER Universal Set ISCC

 We aim to have a positive long-term impact on everything we do – from our solutions for customers to the communities in which we operate.

-Across the business, there are numerous projects to minimise our impact on the environment.
-We put the spotlight on five things we’ve been doing to help make our solutions more sustainable in 2019.
+In a year when minimising our impact on the planet has been more challenging than ever, we put the spotlight on five things we’ve been doing to make our solutions more sustainable in 2020.